-Since social media became an inseparable part of our lives, it is no doubt that they would be the most effective platforms to promote anything, including events.
-It is also a great way to interact with your attendees before, during and after your event.
+Since social media has become an inseparable part of our lives, there is no doubt that it would be the most effective platform to promote anything, including events.
+It is also a great way to interact with your attendees before, during, and after your event.

 The most crucial element is consistency.
 And for achieving that consistency, have a hashtag!
-This hashtag needs to be the same in every platform including Facebook, Twitter, Instagram, LinkedIn, Pinterest, etc.
+This hashtag needs to be the same on every platform, including Facebook, X (Twitter), Instagram, LinkedIn, Pinterest, etc.

 Don't sell tickets, sell your event's value